eclipse-thingweb/playground/README.md

 ## Publish a new version

+This is deprecated, update this with npm workspaces version.

-1. Run `lerna bootstrap` to install dependencies among the packages, even if a package has never been published before.
+~~1.
+Run `lerna bootstrap` to install dependencies among the packages, even if a package has never been published before.
 Make sure you have not increased the dependency versions yet, e.g., you have a new package *newExample* and the *oldExample* depends on it.
 The *newExample* is on version `0.0.0` (since you want to publish it as `1.0.0`) then in the *oldExample* package.json the dependency has to be on the same version (or lower) so `"dependencies" { newExample: "^0.0.0"}}`. **Otherwise lerna will not accept linking the local *newExample*.**
 2. If `lerna bootstrap` was successful you can now bump dependency versions (if required), e.g., you could now do `"dependencies" { newExample: "^1.0.0"}}` in the *oldExample* package.json.
 3. Run `lerna publish` to publish all new package versions.
 Lerna will then ask for every changed package whether it received a patch, minor or major update.
 In our example you should now select major for the *newExample* so that it will be published as `1.0.0` version.
-You should login to npm via `npm login` before doing this.
+You should login to npm via `npm login` before doing this.~~